-Disgualification and Campaign Contributions: Government Code section 84308 generally disgualifies local elected officers, appointed board members, commissioners, or individuals who head state or local government agencies from participating in governmental decisions affecting their campaign contributors (including the parent, subsidiary, or affiliate of a campaign contributor) who have given more than \$250 within 12 months before the decision.
-Section 84308 applies to proceedings on licenses, permits, and other entitlements for use pending before certain state and local agencies, boards, and commissions.
-In addition, the official is prohibited from accepting or soliciting contributions of \$250 or more from the parties and participants of the proceeding, and their respective agents.
+Disgualification and Campaign Contributions: Government Code section 84308 generally disgualifies certain local elected officers, appointed board members, and commissioners, or individuals who head state or local government agencies from participating in governmental decisions affecting their campaign contributors (including the parent, subsidiary, or affiliate of a campaign contributor) who have given more than \$250 within 12 months before the decision.
+Section 84308 applies to proceedings on licenses, permits, and other entitlements for use pending before certain state and local agencies. boards, and commissions.
+In addition, the official is prohibited from accepting or soliciting contributions of \$250 or more from the parties and other participants during of the proceeding, and their respective agents.
 This prohibition also applies to non-elected or appointed officers of public agencies who have decision-making authority with respect to the proceeding, who are also candidates for elected office.
 Contact the FPPC for more information.

 Ex 2.8 - Assemblymember Jones opens an officeholder committee in November.
 In June of the following year, Jones opens a committee to run for Senate.
-A \$3,000 contribution to the officeholder committee counts toward the 2023-2024 contribution limit of \$5,500 from the same contributor to the Senate committee.
-The donor may only contribute \$2,500 to the Senate committee.
+A 3,000 contribution to the officeholder committee counts toward the $20\frac{1923}{20204}$ contribution limit of $\frac{4,700}{5,500}$ from the same contributor to the Senate committee.
+The donor may only contribute $\frac{1,72,5}{00}$ to the Senate committee.